History of the Association

 First discussions of forming a SAH association began in the year 2000, a couple of years after SAHs were able to connect with all the other SAHs at the annual SAH forums.
 A few SAHs did some initial research around legalities of incorporation and shared this with the community.
 Although collaboration is a strong value and practice among SAHs, SAH autonomy is also a strong value.
 The concern over loss of autonomy by forming an association caused a number of active SAHs to back away from the idea and no action was taken towards association.

-The second time discussions of forming a SAH association arose was in 2007 when the contract holder for RSTP changed and it became a training agency responsible to CIC, rather than an agency working for and responsible to the SAH community.
-This left a gap in communications between the elected SAH reps and the broader SAH community and limited the sharing of information about the needs/concerns/ interests of the SAH community.
+The second time discussions of forming a SAH association arose was in 2007 when the contract holder for RSTP changed and it became a training agency responsible to the government, rather than an agency working for and responsible to the SAH community.
+This left a gap in communications between the elected SAH representatives and the broader SAH community and limited the sharing of information about the needs/concerns/ interests of the SAH community.
 A committee was formed to explore formation of an Association, but once again, it did not result in any move towards association.

 Support from the Immigration Minister to form an Association – 2009 and 2010

 In May 2010 the Charter was presented at the annual SAH conference.
 The Charter was accepted in principle, unanimously.
 Over the summer and fall of 2010 the suggested revisions were included in the Charter and incorporation requirements researched.
 The final document was distributed to all SAHs in January 2011.
 Regional workshops to present and explain the Charter were carried out across Canada between January and March 2011.
 Feedback received from the workshops was reviewed by the SAH Association task force which resulted in changes to the Charter.
-The final Charter was distributed to the SAH community in March 2011 and the SAH Association was incorporated May 11, 2011 (Annex 1).
+The final Charter was distributed to the SAH community in March 2011 and the SAH Association was incorporated May 11, 2011.